This tutorial explains various Software Testing Methodologies employed in the industry to produce stable and robust software:

-V Model is an extension of Waterfall Model where the process execution takes place in a sequential style in V-Shape and is also known as Verification and Validation Model.
+V Model is an extension of the Waterfall Model where the process execution takes place in a sequential style in V-Shape and is also known as the Verification and Validation Model.
 In this approach, there exists a directly associated testing phase in every single phase of the development cycle.

 It has been proven beneficial and cost-efficient than the waterfall model as the testing is performed at each development phase rather than at the end of the development cycle.

 - Coding Phase

 - Validation Phase

 - Business Requirement Analysis: Communicate with the customer to understand their expectations and requirements.